-According to Recruiting Times, a survey undertaken from the likes of Microsoft, Target Jobs, the BBC and other organisations have identified the top 10 skills that employers are looking for in their ideal candidates:
+According to Recruiting Times, a survey undertaken from the likes of Microsoft, Target Jobs, the BBC and other organisations has identified the top skills employers are looking for in their ideal candidates:

 - Verbal Communication